davidlkl/Captcha-image-solver/README.md

 This repository is pushed to Heroku, a free web hosting website. <br>
 Link: https://davidlkl-captcha-solver.herokuapp.com/<br>
 Please note that the server may be down for serveral hours per day becuase of the free plan.
+##### Relevant files:
+Some configuaration files are needed to setup Heroku.
+They are Procfile, nltk.txt, requirements.txt and runtime.txt.